Heavyweight Hoodie & Crewneck

 We match each graphic to the right method for your fabric and color — discharge or screen on dark heavyweight, puff at the right deposit, embroidery with the correct backing — and source the trims package: woven label, hangtag, drawcord tips, zipper pulls, and patches.

 During bulk we run the durability checks that match your decoration: screen print 50-cycle crack-and-peel, puff no-crack at 30 washes, embroidery registration at ±1mm, plus trims and stitch QC at finishing.
-AQL 2.5 inspection, 98.5% average pass rate — failures are pulled before pack-out.
+AQL 2.5 inspection at finishing — failures are pulled before pack-out.

-Bulk ships in 35-42 days (48-58 with custom fabric or wash), folded and poly-bagged or line-sheet-ready for wholesale.
-We keep your pattern, artwork, and trims spec on file for 12 months, so a sold-out style restocks fast at 100-300 without re-developing anything.
+Bulk ships against the window locked at deposit (custom fabric or wash extends it — we flag that before you commit), folded and poly-bagged or line-sheet-ready for wholesale.
+We keep your pattern, artwork, and trims spec on file for 12 months, so a sold-out style restocks in a lean run without re-developing anything.

-MOQ and Drop Pack math, samples, cut-and-sew vs blanks, heavyweight shrinkage, decoration durability, trims, wash, and capsule lines — the questions streetwear brands ask before the first PO.
+Drop Pack economics, samples, cut-and-sew vs blanks, heavyweight shrinkage, decoration durability, trims, wash, and capsule lines — the questions streetwear brands ask before the first PO.

 Full cut-and-sew.
 We build from your pattern (or ours, graded to your oversized, boxy, or relaxed block), your fabric weight (400-500 GSM French terry or fleece for hoodies, 240-280 GSM single jersey for tees), and your own woven necklabel — not a print applied to a stock blank.
 You own the fit, the GSM, and the brand inside the garment, not just the graphic on the outside.